 A lot of brands have specific formulas for seborrheic dermatitis and they are usually easily identifiable by the use of the acronym “DS”.
 You can find all of the seborrheic dermatitis treatments on our website, but we’ll highlight some of our favorites for you:

-- Regarding cleansing, there are two specific products we like: the Sesderma Sensyses Cleanser Ovalis, which works like a micellar water, and the Bioderma Sensibio DS+ Purifying Soothing Cleansing Gel, which is a practical cleansing gel;
+- Regarding cleansing, there are two specific products we like: the CeraVe Micellar Cleansing Water, a micellar water that preserves the skin barrier with minimal ingredients, and the Bioderma Sensibio DS+ Purifying Soothing Cleansing Gel, which is a practical cleansing gel;

-- For specific creams to help you manage the condition, we like the La Roche-Posay Kerium DS Soothing Face Care, the Sesderma Sebovalis Facial Gel Seborrhea Prone Skin, and the ISDIN Nutradeica Facial Gel Cream Seborrheic Skin.
+- For specific creams to help you manage the condition, we like the La Roche-Posay Kerium DS Soothing Face Care, and the ISDIN Nutradeica Facial Gel Cream Seborrheic Skin.

 Now that you know a little more about seborrheic dermatitis, you’ll be able to manage your symptoms with ease–goodbye flaky nose and flaky eyebrows!
 Browse our full selection of products for seborrheic dermatitis in the shop, and find the ones that best suit your needs: from facial cleanses and shampoos to treatment creams, you’ll find everything you need here.